-The President's Honor List is calculated one time, immediately following each semester and published thereafter.
+The President's Honor List is globally calculated one time, immediately following each semester and published thereafter.
 To be included on the President's List, a student must be carrying 12 or more credits with a grade-point average of 4.0, exclusive of audits, incompletes or credit earned in courses that are stipulated in the catalog as being graded on a pass-fail basis.
-A Dean's Honor List is calculated one time, immediately following each semester and published thereafter.
+A Dean's Honor List is globally calculated one time, immediately following each semester and published thereafter.
 To be included on the Dean's List a student must be carrying 12 or more credits with a grade-point-average of 3.5 or higher, exclusive of audits, incompletes or credit earned in courses that are graded on a pass-fail basis.
+Any grade change which results in a student not qualifying for an Honor List designation will have the designation removed from their student record.